 Risotto with Corn

-Here's another great dish we cooked at Blackfish for our cooking class.
-I was busy with my Molten Chocolate Cakes so I didn't spend any time preparing it, but it was one of the best risottos I've ever tasted.
+Here's another great dish we cooked at Blackfish for our cooking class, risotto with corn.
+I was busy with my Molten Chocolate Cakes so I didn't spend any time preparing it, but it was one of the best risotto I've ever tasted.
 Absolutely delicious.
-And yes, I know my photograph isn't very good but I'm working at it.
+And yes, I know my photograph isn't very good, but I'm working at it.

-A quick tip for removing the corn kernels is to cut each ear of corn in half so you have a flat, solid surface at the bottom to prevent the ear from slipping while cutting.
+A quick tip for removing the corn kernels is to cut each ear of corn in half to have a flat, solid surface at the bottom to prevent the ear from slipping while cutting.

 Fresh Corn Risotto Recipe

-6 ears of fresh corn - peeled and kernels removed
+- 6 ears fresh corn peeled and kernels removed

 Cooking the Corn

 - Heat a saucepan over medium-high heat for a couple of minutes and then add 1 tablespoon of the olive oil and 1 tablespoon of the butter.

 - Then add the corn kernels and season with salt and pepper.
 Sauté the corn for 2 to 3 minutes and then remove from heat and reserve for later.

 - In a medium sized sauce pot, bring the chicken stock to a simmer.